Package 'RSDC'

 Description

 Runs the Hamilton (1989) filter for a multivariate regime-switching correlation model.
-Supports either a fixed (time-invariant) transition matrix PP or time-varying transition probabilities (TVTP) built from exogenous covariates X via a logistic link.
+Supports either a fixed (time-invariant) transition matrix PP or time-varying transition probabilities (TVTP) built from exogenous covariates X: a logistic link for N=2N=2 or a softmax link for N3N \ge 3.
 Returns filtered/smoothed regime probabilities and the log-likelihood.

 Usage